URB 696 : Seminar in Urban Studies

 Methodology Resources

-or: How will I do my research?
+or: How will I conduct my research?

 Sage Research Methods Online

-SRMO is "designed to answer methods questions that arise during the various steps of the research process, including the literature search, review, research design, data collection, analysis, and write up"
+SRMO is "designed to answer methods questions that arise during the various steps of the research process, including the literature search, review, research design, data collection, analysis, and write up" You can start with the Project Planner for "step-by-step guidance to complete your research project"

-Examples: Encyclopedia article: Conceptual Framework (DOI); Video: Tips for Conducting a Qualitative Interview (DOI); Book chapter: "Asking Questions: Effective Elite Interviews..."
+Book chapter: "Asking Questions: Effective Elite Interviews..."
 (DOI

 For visual learners see: Methods Map to see how research concepts are related